VianneyMI/monggregate/docs/tutorial/stages.md

 ## **Usage**

-Monggregate aims at providing a simple and intuitive interface to the MongoDB aggregation framework.<br>
+`monggregate` aims at providing a simple and intuitive interface to the MongoDB aggregation framework.<br>
 Even though, it tries as much as possible to stick by the MongoDB aggregation framework syntax, it also tries to provide alternative ways, reproducing the syntax of other tools that new Mongo users might be more familiar with such as SQL and Pandas.

-For example, in the "$group" stage, the MongoDB aggregation framework expects the grouping field(s) to be provided in `_id` key.
-However, monggregate allows you to provide the grouping field(s) in the `by` key instead.
+For example, in the ``$group` stage, the MongoDB aggregation framework expects the grouping field(s) to be provided in the `_id` key.
+However, `monggregate` allows you to provide the grouping field(s) in the `by` key instead.

 ```python
 pipeline = Pipeline()